-Compensation Related Matters What We Have Heard From Stockholders How We Have Responded We continue to expand discussion of the setting and determination of performance targets for the annual compensation program, including with regard to MSUs and, in 2020, the mid-year reassessment of our annual cash incentive plan, both of which are entirely performance-based.
+Compensation Related Matters What We Have Heard From Stockholders How We Have Responded The Compensation Committee committed to avoid large future one-time equity awards similar to the award granted to our CEO in 2018 except under extraordinary circumstances and only following stockholder outreach. goal setting of the annual compensation program.
+We continue to expand discussion of the setting and determination of performance targets for the annual compensation program, including with regard to MSUs and, in 2020, the mid-year reassessment of our annual cash incentive plan, both of which are entirely performance-based.

-Non-Compensation Related Matters What We Have Heard From Stockholders How We Have Responded Stockholders recommended we increase stockholder outreach and routinely work to build proactive relationships with stockholders throughout the year.
-Stockholders requested interest in additional disclosures regarding our ESG policies and practices. this proxy statement.
+Non-Compensation Related Matters What We Have Heard From Stockholders How We Have Responded We expanded our outreach program with more virtual meetings and an indepth Investor Day with presentations from most members of senior management regarding the current state of our business and future expectations.
+Stockholders requested interest in additional disclosures regarding our ESG policies and practices.
+We continue to expand our ESG disclosures on our website and within this proxy statement.
 In 2020, we created a Corporate Social Responsibility ("CSR") organization, appointed a full-time dedicated Senior Director of CSR (later promoted to Vice President), established a CSR Committee, and established the pillars of our comprehensive CSR program philosophy.
-Stockholders discussed Board governance topics including the following: We have addressed these concerns as follows: Board Tenure & Board Succession We engaged a third-party consultant to assist in the design and implementation of a Board succession program. • The Nominating and Governance Committee has enhanced our director onboarding and continuing education programs to support our existing directors and to facilitate future directors. • Each December, the Board conducts an executive succession planning summary with the assistance and input of management, where appropriate, including with regard to all Senior Vice Presidents and the CEO.
-CEO Succession Planning Disclosure Our Board and Nominating and Governance Committee are actively engaged with a third-party consultant designing and implementing a succession program for our senior management team.
+Stockholders discussed Board governance topics including the following: We have addressed these concerns as follows: Board Tenure & Board Succession We engaged a third-party consultant to assist in the design and implementation of a Board succession program.
+The Nominating and Governance Committee has enhanced our director onboarding and continuing education programs to support our existing directors and to facilitate future directors.
+Each December, the Board conducts an executive succession planning summary with the assistance and input of management, where appropriate, CEO Succession Planning Disclosure • Our Board and Nominating and Governance Committee are actively engaged with a third-party consultant designing and implementing a succession program for our senior management team.